gnperdue/GENIE/README.md

 # NOTICE

-This is an _unofficial_ repository for release 2.12.8 of the GENIE Neutrino Event MC generator.
+This is an _unofficial_ repository for the trunk branch of the GENIE Neutrino Event MC generator.
 Please see the [official webpage](http://genie.hepforge.org) for code that is appropriate for publications-level physics analysis.

+This branch is current with trunk as of SVN commit 7219.

 ## Versioning and Releases